vojtechruz/vojtechruzicka-blog/src/posts/java-pattern-matching-instanceof/index.md

 }
 ```

-After checking `instanceof`, after `&&` we can use `cat` variable already typed as `Cat`, not `Animal`.
+After checking `instanceof`, after `&&`, we can use the `cat` variable already typed as `Cat`, not `Animal`.

 ## IDEA Support
-The good news is that there is a good support for this feature in IntelliJ IDEA, introduced in version [2020.1](https://blog.jetbrains.com/idea/2020/03/java-14-and-intellij-idea/) (along with support for other Java 14 new features, such as [Records](https://www.vojtechruzicka.com/java-records/) or [Enhanced Switch](https://www.vojtechruzicka.com/java-enhanced-switch/))
+The good news is that there is good support for this feature in IntelliJ IDEA, introduced in version [2020.1](https://blog.jetbrains.com/idea/2020/03/java-14-and-intellij-idea/) (along with support for other Java 14 new features, such as [Records](https://www.vojtechruzicka.com/java-records/) or [Enhanced Switch](https://www.vojtechruzicka.com/java-enhanced-switch/))

 ![IDEA pattern matching instanceof](idea-patter-matching-instanceof.png)